arestivo/slides/markdown/security.md

 # Preventing

-* Implement more intelligent password throttling mechanisms such as those which take **IP address** into account, in addition to the login name.
+* Implement more intelligent account lockout mechanisms such as those which take **IP address** into account, in addition to the login name.
 * Consider **alternatives** to account lockout that would still be effective against password brute force attacks, such as presenting the user machine with a puzzle to solve.
+* Consider using exponential back-off to increase the time between consecutive login attempts.

 ---